LibreBlogOrg/LibreblogRSS/README.md

 ## Who is this app for?

 For people done with social platforms who still want to follow things they find interesting.

+## Installation

+You can use [Obtainium](https://obtainium.imranr.dev) — add this link as a source: `https://github.com/LibreBlogOrg/LibreblogRSS`

+Or download the APK from the [Releases](https://github.com/LibreBlogOrg/LibreblogRSS/releases) page.